quantumblacklabs/kedro-ui/src/components/menus/dropdown/readme.md

 ## Dropdown Component

-Default dropdown, with no selected options by default, and default unselected text.
+A dropdown component with no selected options by default, and default unselected text.
+A plain array of Menu Options will get wrapped inside a padded section automatically.

 ```
 <Dropdown
     theme='light'
     onOpened={ null }